uc-cdis/gen3-frontend-framework/docs/Local Development/Using Helm Charts/Local Development with Helm Charts.md

 Start the gen3 helm charts with `helm upgrade --install gen3 ./helm/gen3 -f ./values.yaml -f ./user.yaml`

+## Connecting the sample portal to the Gen3 Helm Charts

+There are two ways to connect the sample portal to the Gen3 Helm Charts.
+The first is to create a self-signed certificate with a root and add it to your browser.
+Then run nginx to proxy https to the Gen3 Helm Charts.

+### Creating a self-signed certificate with a root
+You can use minica to create a self-signed certificate with a root.
+Follow the instructions from minica's website [minica](https://github.com/jsha/minica).
+You will need to add the root certificate to your browser.

+The second is to use a proxy to proxy https to the Gen3 Helm Charts

 ### Setting up https using a proxy